appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 </dd>

-5. Use `appsmith.onReady()` to ensure the App component is rendered only after the application is fully loaded.
-This step ensures that the gallery is displayed only when the parent application is ready.
+7. To ensure the App component is rendered only after the application is fully loaded, use the [appsmith.onReady()](/reference/widgets/custom#onready) method.
+This method acts as a listener that waits for the parent application to be fully initialized before triggering actions, such as rendering the Image gallery.

 <dd>